PrestaShop/docs/basics/installation/system-requirements.md

 {{% notice note %}}
 PrestaShop can also work with Nginx 1.0 or later.
 [More informations on settings here]({{< relref "/8/basics/installation/advanced/nginx">}}).
 {{% /notice %}}

+Please note that the above requirements are for _production environments_: you should meet these criteria for the environment in which your real shop is going to be run.

+Many people use other operating systems to develop for PrestaShop, such as MacOS X or Windows.
+Although PHP mostly behave the same for Unix systems, MacOS X and Windows systems, there are some differences.
+This is why it is recommended to work in a localhost environment as close as possible to your production environment.

 ## How to verify your server meets PrestaShop's requirements